 Control functions are set at an appropriate hierarchical level and direct reporting lines to the governing body are defined.
 The internal control functions shall periodically submit to the management body official reports on the major deficiencies identified.
 The type and frequency of these reports is defined in the specific regulations.
 These reports shall include follow-up to previous findings and, for any new major deficiencies identified, relevant risks involved, an impact assessment and recommendations.
 The management body must act on the findings of the control functions in a timely and effective manner and must request appropriate remedial action.

-The departments at which the functions related to the internal control framework are exercised, respectively the Compliance Department, Risk Management Department and Antifraud Department are directly subordinate to the Executive Director (CRO) while the Internal Audit Department has a direct reporting line to the Board of Administration through to the Audit and Risk Management Committee,, being subordinated only from administrative perspective to the Chief Risk Officer .Officer
+The departments at which the functions related to the internal control framework are exercised, respectively the Compliance Department, Risk Management Department and Antifraud Department are directly subordinate to the Deputy Chief Executive Officer (CRO) while the Internal Audit Department has a direct reporting line to the Board of Administrators through to the Audit and Risk Management Committee, being subordinated only from administrative perspective to the Deputy Chief Executive Officer (Chief Risk Officer).

-Also, one of the organizational principles of the Bank's internal control system includes the direct involvement of the Board of Administration and the Executive Managers in the organization and administration of the internal control system.
+In addition, one of the organizational principles of the Bank's internal control system includes the direct involvement of the Board of Administrators and the Management Committee in the organization and Administrators of the internal control system.
 The Management Body has the responsibility to ensure the independence of the three functions of internal control, to ensure that they have an adequate number of qualified staff with appropriate authority, that they benefit from continuous training, and the staff of these functions has at their disposal appropriate data and support systems, with access to internal and external information needed to fulfil their responsibilities.